stopthatrightmeow/Quii-Learning-GoLang/integers/README.md

 ## One last thought...

 I figured the `+` piece when I wrote the code instead of following the actual tutorial, I went back and read and was like wtf..
 Why are they hard coding `0` or `4` like... that's not how that works.
-I guess it's just to teach you how you can "cheat" your way to passing a test, something you shouldn't do to begin with.
+I guess it's just to teach you how you can "cheat" your way to passing a test, something you shouldn't do to begin